No. 9 Maryland women beat Wisconsin 79-70 for 10th straight

 MADISON, Wis.
-(AP)Maryland’s Mimi Collins has confidence in her teammates’ abilities.
-She realizes that if Ashley Owusu or Chloe Bibby starts slowly, other Terrapins can pick up the pace.

-Such was the case on Sunday as the ninth-ranked Terps beat Wisconsin 79-90 on Sunday.

-Bibby scored 19 points and sophomore Diamond Miller added 17 to help Maryland (11-1, 7-0 Big Ten) earn its 10th consecutive victory.
-Collins added 13 points and a career-high 17 rebounds.
+(AP)Chloe Bibby scored 19 points and Diamond Miller added 17 to help No. 9 Maryland beat Wisconsin 79-70 on Sunday afternoon for its 10th consecutive victory.

-Collins said that communicating and picking up energy in the fourth quarter helped Maryland push through.

-”We’re still learning a lot and we’re quite young,” Collins said. ”We know we can score the ball.
-That is not a problem for us.
-I think it’s really just our defense (performing well), and that creates our offense.”

 The Terrapins’ only loss this season is an 81-72 setback to then-No. 24 Missouri State on Nov.
 28.

+Maryland (11-1, 7-0) outrebounded Wisconsin 44-29 and got a career-high 17 rebounds from Mimi Collins, who also scored 13 points.
+The 6-foot-3 sophomore forward’s previous career high in rebounds was 11.

-Owusu added 14 points and Katie Benzan had 12 for Maryland, which outrebounded Wisconsin 44-29.
+Ashley Owusu added 14 points and Katie Benzan had 12 for Maryland.

 The Badgers played their second ranked team in four days.
 They suffered a 19-point home loss to No. 13 Michigan on Thursday.